soumil-sahu/soumil-sahu.github.io/_pages/about.md

 ---
 permalink: /
 title: "Hello there!
-You have reached Soumil's homepage"
+You have inspiralled into my homepage!"
 author_profile: true
 redirect_from:
   - /about/